Entry requirements for Nigeria

 In some cases, we will consider applicants who only have a Bachelor's degree (minimum Second Class, Higher Division), although applicants may be required to complete a Master's course at Cardiff University prior to embarking upon PhD studies.

 Whilst Nigeria is, of course, recognised as an English-speaking country, for the purpose of complying with the UK Visas and Immigration (UKVI) rules, we are asking that students demonstrate their English language abilities.
 We are constantly reviewing our admissions systems, whilst also abiding by the changes in UK entry laws.
-Please don't hesitate to contact us should you have any further questions about this.

 For entry to our undergraduate programmes, the WAEC or IGCSE can be considered at the appropriate grade, in lieu of IELTS.
 However, due to recent changes, if you are applying for a Foundation Course, you will be asked to sit an IELTS qualification, in order to qualify for your visa to study in the UK.